jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

 RAW allows you to run certain analyses using the ATSAS software package from within RAW.
 One of the programs that can be run from RAW is DAMMIF and the accompanying programs DAMAVER and DAMCLUST, which carry out 3D shape reconstructions based on the P(r) function and scattering profile.
-Using the ATSAS programs requires equires a :ref:`separate installation <atsas>` and (possibly) some additional configuration of RAW.
+Using the ATSAS programs requires a :ref:`separate installation <atsas>` and (possibly) some additional configuration of RAW.